 2. If step 1 was done, the FN-RG may be authenticated by the W-5GAN based on Wireline AN specific procedure.

-3. The W-AGF shall then send a Service Request to the selected AMF within an N2 initial UE message (NAS Service Request message, Line-id based User Location Information, Establishment cause, UE context request, Auth_Indicate).
+3. The W-AGF shall then send a Service Request to the selected AMF within an N2 initial UE message (NAS Service Request message, User Location Information, Establishment cause, UE context request, Auth_Indicate).

 4. The AMF shall initiate NAS security procedure as defined in step 11 in clause 7.2.1.3.